qwo/blog/content/post/dominion-enterprises-hack-university-hackathon-2.md

 Platino
 -----
 - The animations of Grandma tossing the eggs were created using transform along with Platino constants.
 This made it easy for to say,       go from point A toB but in a curved way or in a zig zag.
-- Generally platino being built off of appcelerator opened up a lot common tasks in the framework.In our app we were able to render full html pages for about and planned to create a UI for settings using titanium UI windows.
+- Generally, **Platino** being built off of **Appcelerator** opened up a lot of common tasks in the framework.In our app, we were able to render full HTML pages for about and planned to create a UI for settings using titanium UI windows.